Andrew Aaron, LICSW

 Men are challenged sexually with several difficulties:

 Erectile Dysfunction (ED): This problem can be caused by physical or emotional obstacles.
-Andrew Aaron, LICSW, AASECT is able to provide help with erection problems caused by emotionally-based causes.
+Andrew Aaron, LICSW is able to provide help with erection problems caused by emotionally-based causes.
 Poor health, heart problems, circulatory problems and medications can all result in poor erections or lack of ercetions altogether.
-However, strong negative emotions can also eliminate the potential for a man to experience a strong erection.
+However, strong negative emotions can also eliminate the potential for a man to experience a solid erection.
 Fear, anxiety, stress, pre-occupation, anger can all interfere with full erections.